DDELS/DDELS.github.io/README.md

 ### Why computer Science?
- * I want to study in computer science becuase I havea high interest in learning how computer interact with other computers through the internet.
+ * I want to study in computer science becuase I have a high interest in learning how computer interact with other computers through the internet.